Tesla-Fryvo/Homelab/README.md

-# 🏠 Personal Homelab Infrastructure & Cluster Tracker
+# 🏠 MY Personal Homelab Infrastructure

 Welcome to my homelab repository.
-This space serves as the blueprint, hardware documentation, and tracking archive for my self-hosted home server network and testing clusters.
+This space serves as the blueprint, hardware documentation, and tracking archive for my home server network and testing clusters.

-I build and maintain this setup to host independent services, manage my own data securely, and experiment with backend infrastructure.
+I build and maintain this setup.

 ---